kubeshop/botkube-docs/docs/configuration/executor/kubectl.md

 #
 # Format: executors.{alias}
 executors:
-  "kubectl-read-only":
+  "plugin-based":
     # Kubectl executor configuration.
     kubectl:
-      namespaces:
-        # Include contains a list of allowed Namespaces.
-        # It can also contain a regex expressions:
-        #  - ".*" - to specify all Namespaces.
-        include:
-          - ".*"
-        # Exclude contains a list of Namespaces to be ignored even if allowed by Include.
-        # It can also contain a regex expressions:
-        #  - "test-.*" - to specify all Namespaces with `test-` prefix.
-        #exclude: []
-      # If true, enables `kubectl` commands execution.
       enabled: false
-      # List of allowed `kubectl` commands.
-      commands:
+      config:
+        # Configures the default Namespace for executing Botkube `kubectl` commands.
+If not set, uses the 'default'.
+        defaultNamespace: "default"
+        # Configures the interactive kubectl command builder.
+        interactiveBuilder:
+          allowed:
+            # Configures which K8s namespace are displayed in namespace dropdown.
+            # If not specified, plugin needs to have access to fetch all Namespaces, otherwise Namespace dropdown won't be visible at all.
+            namespaces: ["default"]
-        # Configures which `kubectl` methods are allowed.
+            # Configures which `kubectl` methods are displayed in commands dropdown.
-        verbs:
-          ["api-resources", "api-versions", "cluster-info", "describe", "diff", "explain", "get", "logs", "top", "auth"]
+            verbs: ["api-resources", "api-versions", "cluster-info", "describe", "explain", "get", "logs", "top"]
-        # Configures which K8s resource are allowed.
+            # Configures which K8s resource are displayed in resources dropdown.
             resources:
-          ["deployments", "pods", "namespaces", "daemonsets", "statefulsets", "storageclasses", "nodes", "configmaps"]
-      # Configures the default Namespace for executing Botkube `kubectl` commands.
-If not set, uses 'default'.
-      defaultNamespace: default
-      # If true, enables commands execution from configured channel only.
-      restrictAccess: false
+              [
+                "deployments",
+                "pods",
+                "namespaces",
+                "daemonsets",
+                "statefulsets",
+                "storageclasses",
+                "nodes",
+                "configmaps",
+                "services",
+                "ingresses",
+              ]
 ```

 The default configuration for Helm chart can be found in the [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml) file.

 ## Merging strategy

-When executing a `kubectl` command, Botkube takes into account only bindings for a given execution Namespace.
-For example:

-- `@Botkube kubectl get po/botkube -n botkube` - collect `kubectl` executor bindings that include `botkube` or `*.` (all) Namespaces.
-- `@Botkube kubectl get po -A` - collect all `kubectl` executor bindings that include `*.` (all) Namespaces.
-- `@Botkube kubectl get po` - first, we resolve the execution Namespace.
-For that, we collect all enabled `kubectl` executor bindings and check the `defaultNamespace` property.
-If property is not define, we use the `default` Namespace.
-With resolved execution Namespace, we run the logic define in the first step.

-For all collected `kubectl` executors, we merge properties with the following strategy:
+For all collected `kubectl` executors bindings, configuration properties are overridden based on the order of the binding list.

-- `commands.verbs` - append
-- `commands.resources` - append
-- `commands.defaultNamespace` - override
-- `commands.restrictAccess` - override

-The order of the binding list is important as it impacts properties that are overridden.
 The priority is given to the last binding specified on the list.
+Empty properties are omitted.

 ### Example